layervault/api_v2/15_Feedback_Items.md

 **Returns**

 - HTTP Status: 204 on success.
+- HTTP Status: 401 if no user is authenticated
 - HTTP Status: 403 if the user specified cannot delete the the feedback item
 - HTTP Status: 404 if the feedback item cannot be found